alricsca/fin/readme.txt

 ## What is Fin?

-Fin is a single-file PowerShell script (`fin.ps1`) that enhances your PowerShell experience by adding features and commands inspired by the Fish shell.
+Fin is a PowerShell script (`fin.ps1`) that enhances your PowerShell experience by adding features and commands inspired by the Fish shell.
 It aims to provide a more ergonomic and powerful command-line environment without requiring non-native tools like WSL or Cygwin.